UTDPP1077

 Normally, requests for extension must be made in advance of the academic year or semester for which the extension is desired and may be made no later than three months prior to the deadline for initiation of the mandatory review process to determine recommended award of tenure, or notice, as provided under Rule 31002, Section 1 of the Regents' Rules and Regulations, that the next year will be the faculty member's terminal year of the appointment.

-The decision regarding the request shall be made by the Chief Academic Officer (Provost), upon recommendation of the Department Head and the Dean, within 30 working days from the date the request is received in the Office of the Provost.
+The decision regarding the request shall be made by the Chief Academic Officer (Provost), upon recommendation of the DPA Head and the Dean, within 30 working days from the date the request is received in the Office of the Provost.

 For Assistant Professors, tenure decisions typically will be made in the sixth year of service.
 Assistant Professors may request a tenure review prior to the sixth year of service with the understanding that the decision reached as a result of that review will either be to promote to Associate Professor with tenure or to issue a notice of terminal year appointment.
 A faculty member appointed initially without tenure must serve one academic year at The University of Texas at Dallas under normal teaching load conditions before being considered for tenure.
 As a general rule, a critical review of an Assistant Professor's prospects for tenure should occur in the third year of service in that rank.